haesleinhuepf/napari-skimage-regionprops/README.md

 You can also control the tables programmatically.
 See this [example notebook](https://github.com/haesleinhuepf/napari-skimage-regionprops/blob/master/demo/tables.ipynb) for details on regionprops and
 [this example notebook](https://github.com/haesleinhuepf/napari-skimage-regionprops/blob/master/demo/measure_points.ipynb) for details on measuring intensity at point coordinates.
+For creating parametric map images, see [this notebook](https://github.com/haesleinhuepf/napari-skimage-regionprops/blob/master/demo/map_measurements.ipynb).

 ## Features